 (OCN Unit Title: Community Capacity Building)

-Progressing on from level 2, the level 3 course looks at community groups from a more strategic level.
-Participants who successfully complete this course will be able to progress on to an Ulster University degree course if they choose even if they don’t have any other previous qualifications.
+The Level 3 course looks at community groups from a more strategic level.
+Participants who successfully complete this course can progress to an Ulster University degree course if they choose, even if they don’t have any previous qualifications.

 This course will enable participants to: